Resume Writing Guidelines for 2021 from Resumeble

 • Self-management – able to complete tasks and hit targets, delivering quality work on time with minimal supervision

-If you still have Times New Roman as your font, don’t even think about sending out that resume.
-Using modern font and format not only presents your skills and experience in a current and contemporary style but also tells the reader that you are energized about your career.
+Forget Times New Roman as your font unless you are writing a classical CV for an academic position.
+The same goes for overly creative resumes that use Papyrus or Comic Sans.
+Do not try to be creative when it comes to choosing a font.
+Using a modern, readable font and simple, clear format (ideally, chronological or hybrid) not only presents your skills in a coherent manner but also tells the reader that you are energized about your career and consider your resume an important marketing document that you update and maintain on a regular basis.
+It shows you take pride in the career you built and the experiences you gained.
 Some of the best modern fonts to use on your resume include Calibri, Cambria, Helvetica, and Garamond.
-With regards to format, make sure you list your work experience in reverse chronological order, beginning with your most recent position.
 Try to strike a good balance between white space and print to create an impression of orderliness and organization, and use sections to categorize details and information.